google/weather-tools/CONTRIBUTING.md

 will abide by the following pattern:

 - When making a change to a particular tool, please remember to update its semantic version in the `setup.py` file.
-- The version for _all the tools_ should be incremented on update to _any_ tool.
-If one tool changes, the whole `google-weather-tools` package should have its version incremented.
+- We also maintain a  single `VERSION.txt` file at the root level for the repository.
+This version is used to tag the Docker image for the repository (e.g., `$TAG-$VER`).
+- Therefore, for any code change in any tool, you must also increment the version in `VERSION.txt`.
 - The representation for the version of all of `google-weather-tools` is via [git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 To update the version of the package, please make an annotated tag with a short description of the change.